Joe Jonas Divorcing Sophie Turner: A Relationship Timeline

 May 2017 -- Sophie Talks Romance

-Sophie opened up about her romance with Joe in an interview with InStyle magazine, explaining that, while she prefers to "keep things pretty private," when it comes to her love life, she does feel that there are some real benefits of dating someone else in the entertainment industry.
+Sophie -- best known for her role as Sansa Stark on Game of Thrones -- opened up about her romance with Joe in an interview with InStyle magazine, explaining that, while she prefers to "keep things pretty private," when it comes to her love life, she does feel that there are some real benefits of dating someone else in the entertainment industry.

 "I found it easier to date someone who understands the industry or is in that world," she said.
 "You realize that you’re not going to see each other all the time.
 And you don't feel like a jerk when you're like, 'My publicist says I can't do this.'"